gbowerman/azure-myriad/README.md

 ### Limitations

-This is pre-preview, with the following major limitations:
+This is preview, with the following major limitations:

--	No load balancing.
 -	Single storage accounts for custom images.
--	No command-line support for getting public IP addresses.
--	No managed storage.
 -	No image based patching support.
--	Breaking changes will occur without notice.
+-	Breaking changes are possible.
 -	etc..

 ### Creating a VM Scale Set using PowerShell